Les Paul Special Tribute - Humbucker - Worn White Satin

 The Gibson Les Paul Tribute is an updated version of the best-selling electric guitar from the golden age of rock.
 The Les Paul has been the preferred instrument of millions of guitarists for decades.

-The body of the guitar is lightweight mahogany, which reduces the strain on the player’s back.
+The guitar’s body is lightweight mahogany, which reduces the strain on the player’s back.
 Despite this, the guitar’s tone remains consistent.
 The Tribute is American-made.

 A solid body is another feature that makes a difference in tone and playability.
-The Gibson Les Paul Junior and Tribute both have “C” necks, and the neck shape of each instrument impacts tone and playability.
+The Gibson Les Paul Junior and Tribute have “C” necks, and each instrument’s neck shape impacts tone and playability.

-The Junior and Tribute share the same solid mahogany body, but they have different neck shapes.
-This means you’ll have to choose which one suits your playing style best.
+The Junior and Tribute share the same solid mahogany body but have different neck shapes.
+This means you must choose which one suits your playing style best.

 What is different about a Les Paul Tribute?

 The Tribute is the next generation of guitars, delivering the high-octane performance of a vintage LP with some modern twists.
-For starters, the guitar is lighter, thanks to its chambered body and Ultra-Modern Weight Relief system.
+The guitar is lighter, thanks to its chambered body and Ultra-Modern Weight Relief system.

 Although its resemblance to a classic LP may be uncanny, it is still far more affordable than a vintage Les Paul.

-It will serve as an excellent live instrument, while still feeling sleek even when you’re sweating.
+It will serve as an excellent live instrument while still feeling sleek even when sweating.
 Its resemblance to a classic Les Paul is one of its major selling points.

 Gibson Les Paul Tribute 2022 Pricelist